 Here’s a short synopsis of the events that unfolded:

 Not long after that encounter, Jason Aleshire saw the bobber go down on his sucker rig.
 He got a good hookset on the fish and quickly fought it up to the boat.
-After a quick examination, it was obvious that this was the same fish that followed Sam’s jerkbait just a handful of minutes earlier.
+After a good look at the fish, it was obvious this was the same musky (51 inches) that was trailing Sam’s jerkbait just a few minutes earlier.

-Before they could get the big musky in the net, they noticed there was another big fish (49 inches) following close behind.
+Before they could get the big musky in the net, they noticed there was another big ‘skie (49 inches) following close behind.
 Once Jason’s fish was in the net, Nick Lindner tossed his sucker out to the big follower.
-This is about the time Sam Bauer filming the scene on his iPhone.
+This was about the time Sam Bauer pulled out his phone and started filming the scene.

 Musky #2 t-boned Nick’s sucker and the fight was on!
-After a short multi-minute battle, there was 100 inches of musky inside their big Stowmaster net.
+After a short battle, the crew had 100 inches of musky inside their big Stowmaster net.